Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The masthead of the British 3D and 6D Stores, which adorned the fronts of 767 stores by 1939

-Snow was also a team player.
-Board Meeting Minutes reveal that he took an active interest in all areas of operation and contributed many ideas and strategies to drive profit and make life easier for the staff.
-He was a frequent visitor to the stores, where he sought out and listened to criticism.
-After digesting the views that were offered he developed proposals and sold them to the Board.
-He earned the epithet 'the best American in the business' because he always behaved honourably towards those who had provided input.
-He avoided identifying the critic and made his colleagues look beyond the personalities to the underlying opportunities.
+Snow was a team player.
+Board Meeting Minutes show he took an active interest in all areas, and contributed ideas to drive profit and make life easier for the staff.
+He often visited the stores, where he sought out criticism.
+He used the input to suggest improvements to ways of working to the Board.
+He earned the nickname 'the best American in the business' by never revealing the source of any criticism, instead concentrating on the savings or sales that could be made.

 Members of his Buying Team benefitted from the same support at board-level.
-When Stephenson drilled in to find who was to blame for one issue or another, he faced the broad shoulders of his Buying Superintendent.
-Surefire held his hands up and took the flack for his team.
+When Stephenson sought to cast blame for an issue, he faced the broad shoulders of his Buying Superintendent.
+Surefire held his hands up and 'took one for the team'.
 The same Minutes show a self-deprecating, modest man who was quick to give the credit for successes to others.

 Ornate F. W. Woolworth & Co.
 Ltd. logo from a company document